-M-town’s rise over the past decade has been exciting, to say the least.
-But this year, Marathi filmmakers took the industry to a whole new level.
+(Updated: August 4, 2020) M-town’s rise over the past decade has been exciting, to say the least.
+But Marathi filmmakers raised the bar further in 2016, taking the industry to a whole new level.
 Marathi films have almost perfected the art of balancing audience expectations and critical scrutiny.
-The films set box office records this year with even Bollywood turning to Marathi cinema for remakes.
+The films set box office records in 2016 with even Bollywood turning to Marathi cinema for remakes.
 (Read: Why ‘Sairat’ remake is a bad idea, Bollywood).
 Evolving audience tastes and staggering amount of revenue have propelled the Marathi industry to new heights.
-So, here are the four Marathi films that led the success, and are my favorites of the year.
+So, here are the 6 must see Marathi films that led the success, and are my favorites of the year.

 Remakes are tricky and remake of a legendary Marathi play is quicksand.
 Shreeram Lagoo’s portrayal of a tragic stage actor can never be replicated.
 The only way Nana Patekar could have stood the test would be by giving it a unique voice.
 Dr. Lagoo’s Ganpat Belwalkar was a revered patriarch who was a victim of circumstances.
 Nana’s rendition is more of a flawed father who does not understand the new rules of the world.